Winter Spring Summer or Fall: Plot

-On the Fourth of July, Remi and Barnes, while drinking on P.J.'s roof, watch Remi's dad paint their house crimson in honor of Remi going to Harvard.
-Encouraged by Barnes, Remi reveals to her parents that she has also been planning on volunteering in Costa Rica for months.
-Her parents react angrily, thinking of her future, and ground her.
+On the Fourth of July, Remi and Barnes watch Remi's dad paint their house crimson in honor of Remi going to Harvard.
+Encouraged by Barnes, Remi tells her parents that she and Barnes plan on volunteering in Costa Rica together instead.
+Her parents react angrily, worried about her future, and ground her.
 Instead, Remi brushes them off and leaves with Barnes to celebrate the Fourth at a lake house.
-There, Remi crashes P.J.'s jeep while drunk driving and argues with Barnes that a gap year is not the right decision, ultimately ending their three-month-long relationship.
+There, Remi crashes P.J.'s jeep while drunk driving and argues with Barnes that taking a gap year is not the right decision, ultimately ending their three-month-long relationship.

-In the fall, Remi is attending Harvard and working as a waitress.
-She sees on Instagram that Barnes is also in Boston, and sends him a text.
-They catch up on campus and admit they miss each other but agree that their breakup may have been for the best.
-Remi invites him to a Halloween party, but he has a concert that night, as he is an assistant at a record label and touring with a band.
+In the fall, Remi is attending Harvard and sees on Instagram that Barnes is in Boston, so she sends him a text.
+They catch up on campus and admit they miss each other, but agree that their breakup may have been for the best.
+Remi invites him to a Halloween party, but declines because he has a concert that night, as he is working as an assistant for a band.
 Encouraged by her friends, Remi crashes into the concert venue, confesses she still has feelings for Barnes, and asks if they can try again despite the challenges.
 Barnes gently declines, saying they are better off as friends.
 Remi respects his decision and leaves in tears.

 Later, the band encourages Barnes to express his true feelings for Remi, after which he realizes his mistake in turning her down.
 The band helps Barnes by serenading Remi outside her dorm.
-Remi comes out, surprised, and the two share unspoken glances before reuniting with a kiss.
+Remi comes outside, surprised, and the two share unspoken glances before reuniting with a kiss.